 How to overcome familial issues

-You can’t make everyone happy all of the time.
-Sometimes you will have to take one side or the other depending on the topic.
-However, you can control how you convey your thoughts.
-Regardless of what side of the issue you fall on, make sure that you contain it to a single issue.
+- Remember you can’t make everyone happy all of the time.
+Sometimes you will have to take one side or the other depending on the topic

 5. Finances can be a breeding ground for relationship challenges

 In most relationships, there are differences in the ways each partner contributes.
 Perhaps one of you earns, while the other helps at home.
 Even if both partners are earning, the one with the bigger paycheck may end up picking the lion’s share of expenses, and in turn, call the shots about financial management.

 Or the views of both partners on saving and spending can be poles apart, leading to constant bickering over money and even making the relationship susceptible to financial infidelity.
 Similarly, surviving on a single income because one parent has to take a sabbatical from work can lead to a host of relationship challenges after a child.